Multi-session workbench for agentic coding tools.

 not just a branch switch.
 Sessions can't interfere with each other's changes.

-Watches ~/.claude/teams/ via chokidar for team formation.
+Watches ~/.claude/teams/ via chokidar for Claude Code team

-Claude Code's internal state.
+modifying Claude Code's internal state.

 Detects orphaned worktrees on startup.
 Uncommitted changes from crashed sessions are auto-committed before cleanup.
 Nothing gets silently lost.